 - 68. In accordance with Paragraph 5(5) of Schedule 3, the firm may treat a domestic PEP as not being a PEP five years after the person ceased to be entrusted with a public function (for the purposes of this Handbook, a "former domestic PEP") if the senior management of the firm has documented that the firm is satisfied that - (a) it understands the source of the funds within the business relationship or occasional transaction, and - (b) there is no reason to continue to treat the person as a PEP. - 69.
-For any natural person falling within Paragraph 5(5) of Schedule 3, the firm can make a decision to declassify that person as a domestic PEP following a period of five years, such period commencing on the date that they, or the associated domestic PEP in the case of an immediate family member or close associate, ceased to be entrusted with any prominent public function within the Bailiwick. - 69.70.
-Where, during the course of a business relationship (or in the case of a prospective business relationship or occasional transaction, prior to the firm being engaged), the customer or beneficial owner becomes a former domestic PEP, consideration of their previous function as part of a relationship risk assessment the firm is not required to apply the measures set out in Section 8.5.2 in accordance with Commission Rule 8.44. of this Handbook is not required, for that natural person provided that the criteria in Paragraph 8.68. above are met. - 70.71.
-Where the firm identifies, in accordance with Paragraph 4(3)(f) of Schedule 3, that the customer to a prospective business relationship or occasional transaction, or any beneficial owner of such, has held a prominent public function within the Bailiwick within the past five years, the firm should consider this as a factor when undertaking its relationship risk assessment in accordance with Commission Rule 8.44. above. - 71.
-After a period of five years from the date that the individual ceased to be entrusted with any prominent public function has elapsed and the natural person becomes a former domestic PEP, consideration of their previous functions as part of a relationship risk assessment is no longer required.
+For any natural person falling within Paragraph 5(5) of Schedule 3, the firm can make a decision to declassify that person as a domestic PEP following a period of five years, such period commencing on the date that they, or the associated domestic PEP in the case of an immediate family member or close associate, ceased to be entrusted with any prominent public function within the Bailiwick. - 70.
+Where, during the course of a business relationship (or in the case of a prospective business relationship or occasional transaction, prior to the firm being engaged), the customer or beneficial owner becomes a former domestic PEP, consideration of their previous function as part of a relationship risk assessment in accordance with Commission Rule 8.44. is not required, provided that the criteria in Paragraph 8.68. above are met. - 71.
+Where the firm identifies, in accordance with Paragraph 4(3)(f) of Schedule 3, that the customer to a prospective business relationship or occasional transaction, or any beneficial owner of such, has held a prominent public function within the Bailiwick within the past five years, the firm should consider this as a factor when undertaking its relationship risk assessment in accordance with Commission Rule 8.44. above.

 8.5.6.2.
-International Organisation PEPs, Family Members and Close Associates
+International Organisation PEPs, Family Members and Close Associates entrusted with a prominent function by an international organisation if the senior management of the firm has documented that the firm is satisfied that -